 In general, this iconic 140-mile (230-kilometer) loop can be completed in about 3 hours if you take the shortest route.
 However, with stops to enjoy the attractions, take photos, and refuel, the journey typically extends to 5-6 hours.

 Assess the wind speed forecast to know what to expect.
-Also, prepare thoroughly for your trip with this Golden Circle driving guide and road trip itinerary.
+Prepare thoroughly for your trip with this Golden Circle driving guide and Iceland Golden Circle day itinerary.

 If you prefer another alternative, like guided excursions, you can book one of the many Golden Circle Tours available here.